megaport/terraform-provider-megaport/docs/resources/vxc.md

 page_title: "megaport_vxc Resource - terraform-provider-megaport"
 subcategory: ""
 description: |-
   Virtual Cross Connect (VXC) Resource for the Megaport Terraform Provider.
 This resource allows you to create, modify, and update VXCs.
-A VXC is a virtual cross-connect that connects two or more locations.
+VXCs are Layer 2 Ethernet circuits providing private, flexible, and on-demand connections between any of the locations on the Megaport network with 1 Mbps to 100 Gbps of capacity.
 ---

 # megaport_vxc (Resource)

 Virtual Cross Connect (VXC) Resource for the Megaport Terraform Provider.
 This resource allows you to create, modify, and update VXCs.
-A VXC is a virtual cross-connect that connects two or more locations.
+VXCs are Layer 2 Ethernet circuits providing private, flexible, and on-demand connections between any of the locations on the Megaport network with 1 Mbps to 100 Gbps of capacity.

 ## Example Usage